obspy/obspy/misc/docs/source/tutorial/code_snippets/retrieving_data_from_datacenters.rst

 The Continuous Waveform Buffer (CWB) is a repository for seismic waveform data that passes through the NEIC “Edge” processing system.
-Use the :mod:`obspy.neic` module to request data from it.
+Use the :mod:`obspy.clients.neic` module to request data from it.

 --------
 SeedLink